HELVE/VERMINSOULS/README.md

 ![GALLERY QUAD](/assets/template_visuals/temp-quad-gallery.png)

 # Notes

+Video art based on our darkest desires and vices.
+Shadowself exposed.
+The feeling that the little person inside me is shattered into pieces.
+Darkest self is usually hard to piece together.
+Fueled by emotion, passion and despair.
+Shattered double?

 Close-up: Slow zoom out shot of hair floating in a glass water container, creating ripples.
 Lit up from below with green.